When Marshmallows Become Rock-hard

 There’s a lot of applied physics at work when cooking food.
 If you’re intrigued by this, check out the following resources:

 Plenty of simulations related to the food industry have also been presented at the COMSOL Conference over the years.
-Here are some that grabbed my attention:
+Here are a few that grabbed my attention: